In this article we will look at supporting teachers in dealing with student emotions and how they connect to student learning.

 Regulating Emotions with Book Learning

-In highlighting the balance between emotions and learning, we will focus on middle school years and older and students in primary school are encouraged to focus on their emotions.
+In highlighting the balance between emotions and learning, we will focus on the high school years.

 Why do emotions play less of a role as students get older?

-Students in middle school and older may overlook the connections emotions play when it comes to learning because of societial expectations.
+Students in high school and beyond may overlook the connections emotions play when it comes to learning because of societial expectations.

-As students approach their middle school years, they generally become more aware of how others percieve them, and so they may worry that signs of negative emotions may signal weakness.
+As students approach their high school years, they generally become more aware of how others percieve them, and so they may worry that signs of negative emotions may signal weakness.

-However, with being allowed to connect to their emotions, students may begin to see how their emotions stand in their way of learning.
+However, with being allowed to connect to their emotions, students may begin to see how their negative emotions may stand in their way of learning.

 When teachers explain and demonstrate to students how emotions may help or hinder their learning, students may begin to self-regulate their emotions as they learn.